niklases/PyPEF/README.md

 jupyter-notebook
 ```

-Copy the Notebook URL in your internet browser and select the Workflow_PyPEF.ipynb file to open it.
-Now you can select the pypef Python environment at the top Notebook menu: Kernel > Change kernel > pypef (otherwise you would use your default Python version as environment, i.e. you would have to install the required packages for this interpreter as well; for this case the installation of the prerequisite packages can also be done within the Notebook in provided code fields).
+Copy the notebook URL in your internet browser and select the Workflow_PyPEF.ipynb file to open it.
+Now you can select the pypef Python environment at the top notebook menu: Kernel > Change kernel > pypef (otherwise you would use your default Python version as environment, i.e. you would have to install the required packages for this interpreter as well; for this case the installation of the prerequisite packages can also be done within the notebook in provided code fields).

 ## Encoding Technique Options
-- AAindex: Sequence encoding based on AAindex descriptor sets; e.g., using AAindex https://www.genome.jp/entry/aaindex:ARGP820101 for encoding and without subsequent fast Fourier transform (FFT) of the encoded sequence:<br>
+- AAindex: Sequence encoding based on AAindex descriptor sets; e.g. using AAindex https://www.genome.jp/entry/aaindex:ARGP820101 for encoding and without subsequent fast Fourier transform (FFT) of the encoded sequence:<br>
     &nbsp;&nbsp;sequence 'MKLLF' --> [1.18, 1.15,	1.53,	1.53,	2.02]<br>
     and with FFT of the encoded sequence:<br>
     &nbsp;&nbsp;sequence 'MKLLF' --> [0.0000,	1.0000,	0.1435,	0.3010]<br>